percevalve/botany18_pycon/README.md

 This is the logic that was successfull at the beginning of the tournament and relatively simple.
 Code was (will be) edited to add comments and select better variable names.

 ### Athanase (athanase.py)
-The page for Athanase is [available on the Botany18 server](http://botany18.pyconuk.org/bots/133/) and you can [start play against him](http://botany18.pyconuk.org/play/human/133/) or [play against him letting him start](http://botany18.pyconuk.org/play/133/human/).
+The page for Athanase is [available on the Botany18 server](http://botany18.pyconuk.org/bots/133/) and you can [start playing against him](http://botany18.pyconuk.org/play/human/133/) or [play against him letting him start](http://botany18.pyconuk.org/play/133/human/).

 Key idea was to select the play that would be part of the most "line of 4", irrelevant of the player that started complete the line of 4.